sufiyansayyed/Quotes/README.md

 ## How to install and run the project
 1 - Clone the repository
 2 - Create Database using `Table_and_DB_creation_DDL.sql` present in helper folder
-3 - Create Table using `Table_and_DB_creation_DDL.sql`, Make sure to craete table in correct Database
+3 - Create Table using `Table_and_DB_creation_DDL.sql`, Make sure to create table in correct Database
 4 - Update `db_conn_details.py` with appropriate database connection details
 5 - Load the data in database using `db_loader.py`
 6 - Open the Java Project in any IDE